 OMG…where do I start!
 Raising a toddler in menopause years is tough!!
-Here’s my tips dealing with menopause while raising a toddler.
+Here are a few of my tips dealing with menopause and raising a toddler.
 Anybody else in my shoes?

 LOOK AT THIS FACE!
 HOW CAN YOU NOT LOVE HIM!!